$K^+\Lambda(1520)$ photoproduction at forward angles near threshold with the BGOOD experiment: Conclusions

 \section{Conclusions}

 The differential cross section for $\gamma p \rightarrow K^+\Lambda(1520)$ was measured for \kaonangle{} $>$ 0.9 from threshold to a centre-of-mass energy of 2090\,MeV at the BGOOD experiment.
 The resolution in both $W$ and \kaonangle{} enable a precise characterisation in this kinematic regime for the first time.
-The data are consistent with the previous data of LEPS~\cite{kohri10} and the effective Lagrangian model of He and Chen~\cite{he12}.
+The data are consistent with the previous data of LEPS~\cite{kohri10} and effective Lagrangian models~\cite{he12,nam05,nam07,nam10,toki08,xie10,xie14}.
+It is anticipated that the improved statistical precision will help constrain parameters in future phenomenological models, which can lead to an improved understanding of $t$-channel $K^*$, $u$-channel $\Lambda$ and $s$-channel $N^*$ contributions to the reaction mechanism.